 Its command prompt is "L2SWITCH(config-vlan)#".
+It means these commands can be executed in this command prompt.
 In Configure code, executing command "vlan 2" enter the vlan 2 node.

-Note: where the "2" is the vlan ID.
+Note: Where the "2" is the vlan ID.

 L2SWITCH(config)#vlan 2 L2SWITCH(config-vlan)#